 Responses from some members of the public have also been heartwarming fuel for worn out motivation, from delivering tea and coffee to the picket lines, holding up placards, proudly passing out leaflets and stickers or telling their own moving and personal tales about how the NHS has benefitted them and affected their lives.
 One touching post I read was about a junior who had left her shopping at a supermarket checkout while she went to get change from outside, when she returned, a note and a cake had been left by an elderly lady in the next queue who had noticed her BMA badge and thought she ‘could do with a pick me up’.

 There are some that say the reason hours and wages are being targeted is because we can no longer afford the NHS and wages for the entire workforce must makeup a large proportion of its funding.
-I agree that we live in a time where the original model of the NHS is now possibly outdated and creaking under the strain, people are living longer and returning with more chronic diseases.
+I agree that we live in a time whereby the original model of the NHS is now outdated and creaking under the strain, people are living longer and returning with more chronic diseases.
 Since it was founded, it has become less about prevention and increasingly about lengthy treatment, which it cannot sustain without change.
 However parachuting in short-term consultants with short-term targets and short-term fixes is going to lead to – surprise surprise, no long-term solutions.
-There are too few large-scale innovations, remodeling and negotiations happening to support the current system and carry it into the future, the wrong reasons are being identified and targeted as points of focus.
+There are too few large-scale innovations, minimal re-modelling and negotiations happening to support the current system and carry it into the future, yet the wrong reasons are being identified and targeted as points of focus.

 What I think about the Health Minister: Jeremy Hunt has stated that this will be his last big job in politics, as the Panama scandal highlighted, he gets paid more than the prime minister and Jeremy Corbyn combined and increased personal wealth is clearly a priority on his agenda.
 It doesn’t seem hard to believe that such a man would be determined to push this through, undermining the very people that underpin the functioning of a thinly spread NHS, in the name of financial gain.
 He has co-authored a book on dismantling the NHS in the past and the permanent smirk he wears seems completely un-phased by the record-breaking unpopularity he has earned himself nationwide.
 To me this does not resonate with the persona of someone who truly cares about social healthcare, other people or in fact anyone but themselves.